Matt-Wilshaw/roots-and-shoots/TESTING.md

 # Lighthouse

-Lighthouse is an open-source, automated tool created by Google to analyze and improve the quality of web pages.
+Lighthouse is an open-source, automated tool created by Google to analyse and improve the quality of web pages.
 It audits various aspects of a webpage, including performance, accessibility, SEO, and progressive web app (PWA) practices, and generates a report with suggestions for improvement. - Google

-# autopfixer for other browsers
+# autoprefixer for other browsers

 # Screen Reader